PatrickBziuk/seez/src/content/books/en/licht-am-ende-der-zeilen.md

 - comments, reflections, emotional essays from today’s perspective
 - reflections on trauma, love, writing, depression, and self-discovery

-The book is both a product and a process – it shows how writing was once a salvation and today means insight.
+The book is both product and process – it shows how writing was once a salvation and today means insight.

 🎯 **Target Audience:**

-- Young adults (16–21): People who are still in the process of self-discovery, often struggling and feeling misunderstood
+- Young adults (16–21): People who are still in the self-discovery phase, often struggling and feeling misunderstood
 - New adults (21–29): People who want to understand what happened to them in retrospect
 - Young men with emotional depth, who are rarely seen in mainstream literature